 We are Philadelphia’s art museum.
+A world-renowned collection.
 A landmark building.
-A world-renowned collection.
 A place that welcomes everyone.

 We bring the arts to life, inspiring visitors—through scholarly study and creative play—to discover the spirit of imagination that lies in everyone.

 We connect people with the arts in rich and varied ways, making the experience of the Museum surprising, lively, and always memorable.